RegressionAndOtherStoriesJulia/RegressionAndOtherStories.jl/README.md

 The **supporting functions** are intended to be used in (currently) 3 Julia projects (also under development), [ROSStanPluto.jl](https://github.com/RegressionAndOtherStoriesJulia/ROSStanPluto.jl), [ROSTuringPluto.jl](https://github.com/RegressionAndOtherStoriesJulia/ROSTuringPluto.jl) and [SR2StanPluto](https://xcelab.net/rm/statistical-rethinking/).

-All **data files** are in `.csv` format and located in the `data` directory.
+All currently available **data files** are in `.csv` format and located in the `data` directory.

-If RegressionAndOtherStories.jl is loaded, the files can be read in as a DataFrame using:
+If RegressionAndOtherStories.jl is loaded, the files can be read in as a DataFrame using e.g.:
 ```
 hibbs = CSV.read(ros_datadir("ElectionsEconomy", "hibbs.csv"), DataFrame)
 ```

 For that purpose `ros_datadir()` is exported.

-If needed, Stata files (`.dat`) have been converted to `.csv` files using the scripts in the `scripts` directory, e.g. see `scripts\hdi.jl`.
+If needed, Stata files (`.dat`) have been converted to `.csv` files as is illustrated by a few scripts in the `scripts` directory, e.g. see `scripts\hdi.jl`.
 To access the Stata files in the R package [ROS-Examples](https://github.com/avehtari/ROS-Examples) RegressionAndOtherStories.jl expects the environment variable `JULIA_ROS_HOME` to be defined, e.g.:
 ```
 ENV["JULIA_ROS_HOME"] = expanduser("~/Projects/R/ROS-Examples")
 ```